redox-os/website/content/news/rsoc-dwrr.md

         39 |         71053 |          80.69 |      99919.31 |        619.84 |    1000
     ```

-    The avg response time is significantly less than the non-interleaved one.
+    The avg response time is significantly less than the non-interleaved one, but on the other hand Avg Execs/Task are no longer as extreme as DWRR.
+The difference in Execs in any two adjacent priorities is now quite small, especially at the extremes.

     As can be seen the interleaved scheduler is a lot more fair while still giving us a method to prioritise some tasks.